Why should I participate in an internship?

 Do I have to be paid for an internship?

 Internships can be paid or unpaid.
 Both are eligible to receive academic credit through COMM 4191.

 Students should decide what they want to pursue before exploring internship options.
 Do you want to learn about a new area or industry?
 Are you interested in gaining specific skills for your resume?
 Is networking one of your top goals?
 Consider some of these questions before seeking an internship.

 If you are considering an unpaid internship, familiarize yourself with Fair Labor Standards Act guidelines.

 How can I find or create an internship?

-Because of the university's location in the state capital, there are countless options to explore for internships.
-State and local government can be excellent placements for students interested in observing or learning about public affairs.
-Numerous professional organizations and trade groups are located here, as well.
-Hundreds of nonprofits in Columbus regularly welcome the contributions that Ohio State students can provide.
-Dozens of area media outlets, healthcare establishments and strategic communication firms are internship possibilities for our students.
-And because Ohio State is involved in dynamic work and research in every conceivable area, our own departments and organizations provide rich opportunities for our students interested in pursuing communication internships.
+State and local government are excellent for students interested in learning about public affairs.
+Hundreds of nonprofits in Columbus welcome the Ohio State students as intern.
+Dozens of area media outlets, healthcare establishments, corporations and strategic communication agencies partner with our students.
+Because Ohio State is involved in dynamic work and research in every conceivable area, our own departments and organizations provide rich opportunities for students pursuing internships.

 How do I get credit for my internship?

 Communication and journalism students can receive academic credit for internships though the course COMM 4191.

 Students must enroll in COMM 4191 and apply by the first Friday of the semester in which they are interning.
 Credit is not available after an internship is complete.
 Read more about the COMM 4191 application process.